 The King’s Arms pub is considered to be one of the most haunted places in Bedford.
 There are various different local legends surrounding the building, but perhaps one of the creepiest is that it was built on the site of a morgue!
 When you couple this with the fact that there is a coffin-shaped trapdoor above the bar – which was apparently where the bodies were lowered into the morgue from the mortuary above – it is no wonder there are some ghost stories to tell!

-There are at least two different spirits which have made their presence known at The King’s Arms.
+There are at least two different spirits that have made their presence known at The King’s Arms.
 The first is said to be an old man who is seen wearing a short-sleeved white shirt.
 He was first spotted back in 1994 when a brewery employee saw him in the cellar and was scared out of his wits!
 Other members of staff have said that they often feel the sensation of somebody watching them whenever they are working alone in the cellar.
 It is this ghost who is held responsible for throwing buckets around in the cellar and for stripping down the beer taps after they have been cleaned and left to dry at the end of the night.

 The other spirit that is known to reside in The King’s Arms is a young man who seems to be mainly confined to the upper floor of the pub.
 He is often heard walking around upstairs causing the floorboards to creak and prompting the pub’s dog to start barking!
-One a couple of occasions, some old fashioned, hand made nails have been thrown at customers in the bar and on one night, a lady was staying overnight with two small children.
-The following morning, she awoke to find 2 small handmade rings left by the children’s’ beds and an adult-sized one by her on the bed!
+On a couple of occasions, some old fashioned, handmade nails have been thrown at customers in the bar and on one night, a lady was staying overnight with two small children.
+The following morning, she awoke to find 2 small handmade rings left by the children’s beds and an adult-sized one by her on the bed!
 Were these gifts from one of the Bedford ghosts that call The King’s Arms home?